ambroziepaval/design-patterns-java/README.md

 ### Memento

 A token/handle representing the system state.
 Lets us roll back to the state when the token was generated.
 May or may not directly expose state information.

+### Null Object

+A no-op object that conforms to the required interface, satisfying a dependency requirement of some other object.